 The thought of seeing your little gives you the strength to face labour.
-When the time finally comes, you just cannot; you are nervous and excited at the same time.
-When you have contractions, you will think that finally, the time has come, however, if you are having contractions that are far too irregular before you have come to a full term pregnancy, you will need to hold off on the excitement as you might be experiencing prodromal labour.
+When you have contractions, you will think that, finally, that the time has come to meet your baby in person.
+However, if you are having contractions that are far too irregular before you have come to a full-term pregnancy, you will need to hold off on the excitement, as you might be experiencing prodromal labour.

 Possible Causes of Prodromal Labour

 Researchers have not yet identified the exact cause of prodromal labour.
 However, many agree that it is mostly because of the body’s way of preparing itself for active labour.
-There are several things that may cause prodromal labour to begin.
+There are several things that may cause prodromal labour.

 1. Physical Factors